top of page

 Strength-based Interviews

-In answering the questions you need to explain why you are the right person for the job. i.e. if you applied for a customer service role you need to mention that you love working with people and that you have great customer service skills as demonstrated by your experience and feedback gained doing similar work.
+When answering questions, tailor your responses to the specific job you applied for.
+For instance, if you applied for a customer service role, you should mention that you love working with people and highlight your excellent customer service skills.
+This can be demonstrated through your relevant experience and the positive feedback you have received from similar work.

 These are the kind of questions you could get asked: